ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

 (3 rows)
 ```

-Now let's do it it for the general case:
+Now, let's write a query for the general case:

-### Get all nodes reachable from a given node
+### Using recursive queries to traverse the graph

 ```sql
 WITH RECURSIVE traversed AS (